prio-data/political_development_flood/README.md

 The results/ folder stores the results and it is created by the analysis.Rda script automatically.
 The results folder is organised in two main subfolders:

 1. descriptives: contains all descriptive figures and tables.
 2. panel: contains the results of the main analysis presented in the manuscript as well as for the sensitivity tests.
 It is organised in different sub-folders according to the model specification.
-The subfolder "nogdp" stores the results for the main specification, the other sub-folders contain the results for the sensitivity tests.
+The subfolder "gdp" stores the results for the main specification, the other sub-folders contain the results for the sensitivity tests.

 ## INSTRUCTIONS TO RUN THE ANALYSIS